fay59/fcd-tests/bin/README.md

 These programs are [IOCCC winners][1] from a given year.
 IOCCC content is distributed under the [CC BY-SA 3.0][2] license.
 Authors are identified in the binary name using the same name as the IOCCC displays.

+## bkp2017-hiddensc

+Taken from the 2017 edition of the Boston Key Party, with [Jeff Crowell's permission][4].

 ## abnormal, conditionals

 These programs were built on purpose to test specific features of fcd.
 These binaries are donated to the public domain.